naninovel/docs/docs/api/index.md

 ID | Type | Description
 --- | --- | ---
-<span class="command-param-nameless" title="Nameless parameter: value should be provided after the command identifer without specifying parameter ID">AppearanceAndTransition</span> | Named&lt;String&gt; | Appearance to set for the modified background and name of the [transition effect](/guide/background-transition-effects.md) to use.
+<span class="command-param-nameless" title="Nameless parameter: value should be provided after the command identifer without specifying parameter ID">AppearanceAndTransition</span> | Named&lt;String&gt; | Appearance to set for the modified background and type of the [transition effect](/guide/transition-effects.md) to use.
 When transition is not provided, a cross-fade effect will be used by default.
-params | List&lt;Decimal&gt; | Parameters of the transition effect.
-dissolve | String | Path to the [custom dissolve](/guide/background-transition-effects.md#custom-transition-effects) texture (path should be relative to a `Resources` folder).
-Has effect only when the transition is set to `Custom` mode. id | String | ID of the actor to modify. appearance | String | Appearance to set for the modified actor. pos | List&lt;Decimal&gt; | Position (relative to the screen borders, in percents) to set for the modified actor.
+id | String | ID of the actor to modify. appearance | String | Appearance to set for the modified actor. transition | String | Type of the [transition effect](/guide/transition-effects.md) to use (crossfade is used by default). pos | List&lt;Decimal&gt; | Position (relative to the screen borders, in percents) to set for the modified actor.
 Position is described as follows: `0,0` is the bottom left, `50,50` is the center and `100,100` is the top right corner of the screen.
 Use Z-component (third member, eg `,,10`) to move (sort) by depth while in ortho mode. scale | List&lt;Decimal&gt; | Scale to set for the modified actor. position | List&lt;Decimal&gt; | Position (in world space) to set for the modified actor.
-Use Z-component (third member) to move (sort) by depth while in ortho mode. visible | Boolean | Visibility status to set for the modified actor. rotation | List&lt;Decimal&gt; | Rotation to set for the modified actor. tint | String | Tint color to set for the modified actor.  <br /><br />  Strings that begin with `#` will be parsed as hexadecimal in the following way:  `#RGB` (becomes RRGGBB), `#RRGGBB`, `#RGBA` (becomes RRGGBBAA), `#RRGGBBAA`; when alpha is not specified will default to FF.  <br /><br />  Strings that do not begin with `#` will be parsed as literal colors, with the following supported:  red, cyan, blue, darkblue, lightblue, purple, yellow, lime, fuchsia, white, silver, grey, black, orange, brown, maroon, green, olive, navy, teal, aqua, magenta.
+Use Z-component (third member) to move (sort) by depth while in ortho mode. params | List&lt;Decimal&gt; | Parameters of the transition effect. dissolve | String | Path to the [custom dissolve](/guide/transition-effects.md#custom-transition-effects) texture (path should be relative to a `Resources` folder).
+Has effect only when the transition is set to `Custom` mode. visible | Boolean | Visibility status to set for the modified actor. rotation | List&lt;Decimal&gt; | Rotation to set for the modified actor. tint | String | Tint color to set for the modified actor.  <br /><br />  Strings that begin with `#` will be parsed as hexadecimal in the following way:  `#RGB` (becomes RRGGBB), `#RRGGBB`, `#RGBA` (becomes RRGGBBAA), `#RRGGBBAA`; when alpha is not specified will default to FF.  <br /><br />  Strings that do not begin with `#` will be parsed as literal colors, with the following supported:  red, cyan, blue, darkblue, lightblue, purple, yellow, lime, fuchsia, white, silver, grey, black, orange, brown, maroon, green, olive, navy, teal, aqua, magenta.